Electrical and Electronic Equipment Act

 Distributors are prohibited by law to offer electrical and electronic equipment that originates from producers (or their authorised representatives) who are not correctly registered.
 If they nevertheless offer these electrical and electronic equipment, they are considered producers and are therefore subject to the corresponding producer obligations.

-From 01.07.2023 on (expiry of the transition period of Section 46 paragraph 2 ElektroG), electronic marketplaces as well as fulfilment service providers must verify the existence of correct registration in advance (Section 45 paragraph 1 number 4a respectively number 4b ElektroG).
+Since 1 July 2023 on, operators of electronic marketplaces as well as fulfilment service providers must verify the existence of correct registration in advance (Section 45 paragraph 1 number 4a respectively number 4b ElektroG).
+Otherwise they are not allowed to enable offers or the provision of electrical and electronic equipment on the electronic marketplace or rather take over their fulfilment services for them.
 Regulatory offences against this can also be sanctioned with a fine of up to EUR 100,000 per infringement.

 In order to ensure a transparent, self-controlling market, the register of registered producers and authorised representatives is published on the Internet, is accessible free of charge at all times, is daily updated by the stiftung ear and can also be retrieved fully automatically via IT interface.
 In addition, every producer must clearly show its registration number during the offer of electrical and electronic equipment and on invoices.